Jessie Willcox Smith: New Woman

-As educational opportunity opened up to women in the later 19th century, women artists joined professional enterprises, and also founded their own art associations.
+As educational opportunities opened up to women in the later 19th century, women artists joined professional enterprises, and also founded their own art associations.
 But artwork by 'lady artists' was considered inferior.
 To help overcome that stereotype, women became "increasingly vocal and confident" in promoting their work as part of the emerging image of the educated, modern and freer "New Woman".
 Artists "played crucial roles in representing the New Woman, both by drawing images of the icon and exemplifying this emerging type through their own lives."

 In the late 19th century and early 20th century, about 88% of the subscribers to the 11,000 American magazines and periodicals were women.
 As more women entered the artistic community, publishers hired women to create illustrations that depicted the world through women's perspectives.
 Other successful illustrators were Jennie Augusta Brownscombe, Rose O'Neill, Elizabeth Shippen Green, and Violet Oakley.

 Continued career

 Opposed to submitting work for advertisements, Smith preferred to illustrate covers and stories, which bore her signature.
 Smith was particularly known for her illustrations and advertising posters featuring children and women, which appealed to millions of people.

 According to the National Museum of American Illustration, Smith is regarded by many as the "greatest children's book illustrator".
 Her endearing portrayals of children have drawn comparisons to Mary Cassatt's work.

 Smith was a member of Philadelphia's The Plastic Club (founded in 1897), which was established to promote "Art for art's sake" and to provide a means for artists to encourage one another professionally and create opportunities to sell their works.

 Other members included Elenore Abbott, Violet Oakley, and Elizabeth Shippen Green.
 All of the women who founded it were students of Howard Pyle.

 In 1903, the Society of Illustrators elected Florence Scovel Shinn and Elizabeth Shippen Green as its first women members.
 Smith, Oakley, and May Wilson Preston became members the following year.
 They were associate members until 1920, when they were made full members of the organization.

 In 1905 she was one of seven leading artists who contracted to work exclusively for Collier's.
 The others were Charles Dana Gibson, Maxfield Parrish, A. B. Frost, Frank Xavier Leyendecker, E. W. Kemble, and Frederic Remington.

 According to The New York Times in 1910, Smith made about US$12,000 ($ today) per year and, like Norman Rockwell and J. C. Leyendecker, became popular as a "media star".

 In 1911 both her parents and her former teacher and promoter, Howard Pyle, died and Elizabeth Shippen Green married Huger Elliott.
 (Note: Oakley and Smith never married.)
 Oakley had a major mural project in the Pennsylvania state capitol in Harrisburg that kept her away from Cogslea for extended periods.
 Smith had a 16-room house and studio that she called Cogshill built on property near Cogslea.
 She lived in this house, her final home, with Cozens, her aunt, and her brother.
 (Note: Violet Oakley remained at Cogslea until the 1960s.)